 - 8.1.
 As in previous years tenants benefiting from the Concierge Service will contribute to the costs of that service via a Service Charge. - 8.2.
-The Housing Committee, 20th January 1997, agreed that a limit of 25% of the Concierge Service Costs should be collected via the Service Charge.
-Changing costs and the reduced number of houses over which the remaining costs can be pooled require this limit to be reviewed.
-It is intended the limit be set at 27.5% of the Concierge Service Costs.
+The Housing Committee, 22nd January 2001, agreed that a limit of 27.5% of the Concierge Service Costs should be collected via the Service Charge.